kingparra/hpfp/08_-_recursion/notes.rst

 8.2.1 Another way to look at recursion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+..
+2b **"The number of times the function may be applied depends on the arguments to the function,
+..       and the applications can be infinite if a stopping point is not clearly defined"**.

 Here's another example, to show how building up the call stack resembles composing multiple instances of the same function::